Rosanfoppen/wheelchair-design-platform/README.md

  If all cabled correctly and all dependencies installed correctly:

- Test IMU:
+ Test IMU.

- 17. Connect to the Raspberry Pi via the network
+ 17. Connect to the Raspberry Pi via the network.
- 18. Run IMU_Grafana.py
+ 18. Run IMU_Grafana.py.
- 19. Open Grafana
+ 19. Open Grafana.
- 20. Check data
+ 20. Check data.

- Test FSR:
+ Test FSR.

- 21. Connect to the Raspberry Pi via the network
+ 21. Connect to the Raspberry Pi via the network.
- 22. Run FSR_Grafana.py
+ 22. Run FSR_Grafana.py.
- 23. Open Grafana
+ 23. Open Grafana.
- 24. Check data
+ 24. Check data.

- Test IMU and FSR combined:
+ Test IMU and FSR combined.

- 25. Connect to the Raspberry Pi via the network
+ 25. Connect to the Raspberry Pi via the network.
- 26. Run IMU_FSR_Grafana.py
+ 26. Run IMU_FSR_Grafana.py.
- 27. Open Grafana
+ 27. Open Grafana.
- 28. Check data
+ 28. Check data.

-  If all these tests were completed it is time to train the algorithm (thus far only with FSR data)
+ If all these tests were completed it is time to train the algorithm (thus far only with FSR data).

-  29. Connect to the Raspberry Pi via the network
+ 29. Connect to the Raspberry Pi via the network.
-  30. Run 1_Collect_and_label.py
+ 30. Run 1_Collect_and_label.py.
-  31. Run 2_Train_and_Test.py
+ 31. Run 2_Train_and_Test.py.
-  32. Run 3_Predict_sound.py
+ 32. Run 3_Predict_sound.py.

 If all went correctly the wheelchair is now able to recognize so is in the wheelchair, and will give audio feedback accordingly.